theforeman/theforeman.org/contribute.md

 You can also exclude these features by using `bundle install --without libvirt postgresql` etc (groups are under bundler.d/).

+To run integration tests, it's best to install chromedriver package from your distribution as it comes with compatible chromium headless browser.
+For example in Fedora do this: `yum install chromedriver`.
+If you don't do this, npm will install chromedriver that might be not compatible with your Chrome or Chromium browser which can lead to error "Chrome version must be between XX and YY."

+When using system chromedriver, set the correct path to it via vabieble.
+For Fedora that would be: `TESTDRIVER_PATH=/usr/bin/chromedriver`.

 #### Setup test environment
 1. Create your database: `bundle exec bin/rake db:migrate`
 1. Run all the tests: `bundle exec bin/rake test`
 1. Or a single test: `bundle exec bin/rake test TEST=test/functional/your_test.rb`
 1. Once done, stop any background processes with `bundle exec spring stop` ([more info](/handbook.html#UsingtheSpringpreloaderindevelopment))

-Our test environment requires Google Chrome to run integration tests and by default a particular chromedriver library is installed.
-This may not match the Chrome version installed on your system, in that case install the correct driver version: `npm install chromedriver@<chrome-version>`.
-The error message you can encounter is: Chrome version must be between XX and YY.

 #### Start up foreman
 1. Follow steps 1, 2 and 3 from the section "setup test environment" if you haven't done so already